World’s largest virtual agentic engineering & quality conference

 What Is Test Management?

-Without a structured test management process, testing becomes reactive.
+Without a structured process, testing becomes reactive.
 Bugs surface late, defects get missed, and release timelines slip.

-Good test management also shifts testing earlier, where defects are cheapest to fix: catching an issue during requirements review costs a fraction of catching it in production, where it brings customer impact, fix coordination, and reputational damage.
+Good governance also shifts testing earlier, where defects are cheapest to fix: catching an issue during requirements review costs a fraction of catching it in production, where it brings customer impact, fix coordination, and reputational damage.

 • Scope: What are we testing for this release, and what is explicitly out of scope?